Impact of Log Parsing on Deep Learning-Based Anomaly Detection: Experimental Design

-For HDFS and OpenStack datasets, during the preliminary evaluation, we found two issues.
-First, none of the anomaly detection techniques detected any anomalies in the OpenStack logs due to the very small number of abnormal logs (4 out of 2068).
-Therefore, we had to exclude OpenStack.
-Second, the original HDFS logs were too large to be processed by the slowest anomaly detection technique (i.e., LogAnomaly~\cite{meng2019loganomaly}) when setting a two-day timeout.
-Due to the large number of experiments we needed to conduct (i.e., all combinations of log parsing and anomaly detection techniques with additional repeats for distinguishable and indistinguishable log parsing results, see \S~\ref{sec:eval-rq1-method} and \S~\ref{sec:eval-rq2-method}), we decided to reduce the log dataset sizes, especially for HDFS.
-Specifically, we randomly selected $n$ log messages ($n\in \{10K, 20K, \dots, 500K\}$) and checked if the slowest anomaly detection technique could process the messages and terminate successfully within a reasonable time limit (2 hours).
-Through this process, we established that LogAnomaly (i.e., the slowest log parsing technique) could process up to $n=300K$ messages within 2 hours.
-Therefore, we randomly and iteratively removed logs from the HDFS dataset to build a reduced one until the total number of remaining messages was less than 300K.
-Notice that we preserved the sequence of log messages in each log.
+During our preliminary evaluation, we found an issue with HDFS.
+The original HDFS logs were too large (\SI{11.2}{\million} log messages) to be processed by the slowest anomaly detection technique (i.e., LogAnomaly~\cite{meng2019loganomaly}) when setting a two-day timeout.
+Due to the large number of experiments we needed to conduct (i.e., all combinations of log parsing and anomaly detection techniques with additional repeats for distinguishable and indistinguishable log parsing results, see \S~\ref{sec:eval-rq1-method} and \S~\ref{sec:eval-rq2-method}), we decided to reduce the log dataset size.
+As we found that the slowest log parsing technique (i.e., LogAnomaly) could process up to $n=300K$ messages within 2 hours, we randomly and iteratively removed logs (i.e., sequences of log messages) from the HDFS dataset to reduce it until the total number of remaining messages was less than 300K.
+Notice that each HDFS log is a sequence of log messages having the same block ID, representing either a normal or abnormal sequence of events.
+To preserve individual (normal or abnormal) sequences, we randomly selected and removed them by sequence, not by message.
+Although the resulting reduced dataset is much smaller than the original dataset, it is still representative of the original dataset in terms of the distribution of normal and abnormal log messages.
+Specifically, the original HDFS dataset consists of \num{11175629} log messages, with 97.43\% normal and 2.57\% abnormal log messages, and the reduced HDFS dataset mirrors this distribution, with 97.60\% normal and 2.40\% abnormal log messages.

-To summarize, we considered two datasets: HDFS (reduced) and Hadoop.
-Table~\ref{table:datasets} provides the size information of these datasets, in terms of the number of oracle templates (\textit{O}), the number of all logs ($L_\mathit{all}$), the number of normal logs ($L_\mathit{n}$), the number of abnormal logs ($L_\mathit{a}$), the number of all messages ($M_\mathit{all}$), the number of messages in normal logs ($M_\mathit{n}$), and the number of messages in abnormal logs ($M_\mathit{a}$).
+Table~\ref{table:datasets} reports on the size of our datasets, in terms of the number of oracle templates (\textit{O}), the number of all logs ($L_\mathit{all}$), the number of normal logs ($L_\mathit{n}$), the number of abnormal logs ($L_\mathit{a}$), the number of all messages ($M_\mathit{all}$), the number of messages in normal logs ($M_\mathit{n}$), and the number of messages in abnormal logs ($M_\mathit{a}$).
+Note that the number of log messages is the same as the number of log entries (see Section~\ref{sec:pre} for details).